 Note that there are two dotted pictures in figure 5 but not figure 4.
-These are the two b-pictures that appear (in display order) prior to l0.
-If l0 is the first picture in the sequence then these two are omitted.
+These are the two b-pictures that appear (in display order) prior to $I_0$ .
+If $I_0$ is the first picture in the sequence then these two are omitted.

 Pictures are coded on a macroblock level (and on a block level within that).
 Parts of a picture may be predicted from other pictures with great accuracy, while others may not.
 For this reason, macroblocks within a p-picture do not necessarily have to be encoded as predicted from an earlier picture.
 They may be coded as independent units the same way as in i-pictures.
 Similarly, macroblocks in b-pictures may be coded the same way as in i-pictures or p-pictures.
 This tends to allow higher compression rates but complicates the encoding algorithm.
 Here is a common example.
 Consider a pan to the right.
 The macroblocks on the left edge of the current picture may be forward-predicted from the previous picture.
-That is, the macroblocks may simply be the same image in the previous picture but shifted left a certain number of pixels.
-Similarly the macroblocks on the right edge of the picture may be backward-predicted from the following picture.
-That is, the right edge macroblocks cannot be predicted from the previous picture because the image is not present in that picture, but the image is present in later pictures so we may use these later pictures for prediction.
+That is, the macroblocks on the right edge of the picture may be backward-predicted from the following picture.
+That is, the right edge macroblocks on the right edge of the picture because the image is not present in that picture, but the image is present in later pictures so we may use these later pictures for prediction.
 This is illustrated below.
-Hence, some macroblocks in a b-picture may use forward-prediction, while others may use bacward-prediction.
+Hence, some macroblocks in a b-picture may use forward-prediction, while others may use backward-prediction.
 This will be discussed in more detail in the description of each picture type.